kafui001/2020_election_candidates/README.md

 ABOUT THIS PROJECT

-All candidates who submit a form to run for the office of senate, house and president are store stored in The Federal Election Commission(FEC).
+All candidates who submit a form to run for the office of senate, house and president are stored by The Federal Election Commission(FEC).
-This project is to perform an Extract Transform Load (ETL) function on the dataset, analyse it and display it in a User Friendly interactive format
+This project is to perform an Extract Transform Load (ETL) on the dataset, analyse it and display it in a user friendly interactive format